Multi-Index Satellite Monitoring: Why One Sensor Is Never Enough

 Any single satellite index is a partial view of reality.
 Physical events leave fingerprints across multiple data streams: flooding is visible in SAR VV and NDWI simultaneously; deforestation appears in NDVI and SAR in opposite directions; drought depresses optical vegetation indices while barely affecting radar.

 Monitoring multiple indices for the same area takes only a few seconds to configure and requires no additional effort to maintain — the system automatically collects and plots all configured indices from every available satellite overpass.
+Pairing indices this way is also what makes automated change detection reliable rather than noisy.

 To configure multi-index monitoring for your area, open the Monitoring Dashboard and add your first polygon.
 Then use the Add Index button to layer SAR, NDWI, or nighttime lights on top of your NDVI baseline.